The Dream Job Is Dead. Did It Ever Really Exist?

 Many disillusioned workers are coming to the conclusion that they want a life where they work to live, rather than live to work.
 But it can be hard to admit when the job you thought would be a dream is really more of a waking nightmare, especially if you’ve already put years of hard work and expensive schooling into achieving it.
 Coronavirus and the resulting economic crisis, however, have sped up this process for many people, especially in industries where the pandemic has wrought significant job cuts.
 Even for those who still have jobs, the events of this year have forced us to re-evaluate what’s really important in life.

-“I’m basically walking away from a ‘dream job’ in music supervision that had me working ten-hour days for $17 (£13) an hour, with no benefits,” says Jules, 25, who worked two additional jobs in order to afford to live in Los Angeles.
-She was laid off a few months ago due to coronavirus, and has no plans to go back.
-“I was able to pick up hours at other jobs, and it’s been wild to see how drastically my mental health has improved now that I’m working less and making more.
-But it’s weird to look at all your heroes and be like ‘Oh shoot, I do not want the life you live now, nor the life you lived for 20 years to get there.’”

 Many of the factors that lead to this disillusionment are, perhaps unsurprisingly, gendered.
 According to a 2019 study from Cigna, women are more stressed at work than their male counterparts.
 It doesn’t help that most workplaces are still not set up for women, and especially women of colour, to succeed.
+81% of women say they have been sexually harassed at work, and studies like the 2019 American Time Use Survey show that we work longer hours than men for less money.
 And yet, we’re all just supposed to keep striving.

 Advertisement